Job Training for Youth

 MOED partners with local organizations that offer proven workforce development programs for young people ages 17-24.
 Each program provides a small, nurturing learning environment with qualified staff to assist with life skills, employability skills, occupational skills training, and career development.

-We partner with these six organizations to provide educational and career training services.
+We partner with these thirteen organizations to provide educational and career training services.
 To be accepted into these programs, eligible teens and young adults must be committed to completing the enrollment process and all program activities, and to attending on a daily basis.
 These programs are funded by the federal Department of Labor Workforce Innovation and Opportunity Act (WIOA) youth grant.

 Contact: Darrell White 410-396-7454; 101 West 24th Street, Baltimore, MD 21218